 Compote is a drink made from fresh or dried fruit with added sugar and spices.
 You don’t need excellent culinary skills to make this alcohol-free, fruity soft drink.
 You can drink them right away, but it’s best to close them in jars and fill your home pantry.
 Besides, they are a perfect addition to your dinner.

 Oranzada – Orangeade

 Orangeade is a cooling carbonated soft drink with an intensely sweet, usually orange flavor.
 They contain flavors known to us from childhood when each sip brings back the best memories of summer days and evenings we spent in the backyard.
 Orangeade had seen better days at the times of the Polish People’s Republic when the distribution center was bringing them in wicker baskets to the nearest stores.
-Sadly, at the beginning of the 1990s in Warsaw alone, as many as 55 carbonated water factories went bankrupt.
+Sadly, at the beginning of the 1990s in

 They have original names, original labels and are often the pride of small family businesses, which at the same time maintain the tradition.
 You can find them at various types of food fairs, regional festivals, and small, atmospheric gastronomic establishments that contrast them with popular foreign drinks.
 If you have the opportunity – be sure to try them!

 Kvass is a fermented brown-color bread drink that has numerous health benefits.
 Kvass strengthens immunity, regulates digestion, and even promotes weight loss.
 However, it is most famous for the fact that it quickly quenches thirst and refreshes, which is why it works well in hot weather.